GreptimeTeam/docs/docs/user-guide/administration/monitoring/tracing.md

+---
+description: Guide on using distributed tracing in GreptimeDB with Jaeger.
+Includes steps for deploying Jaeger, configuring GreptimeDB for tracing, obtaining trace information, and configuring tracing sampling rates.
+---

 # Tracing

 GreptimeDB supports distributed tracing.
 GreptimeDB exports all collected spans using the gRPC-based OTLP protocol.
 Users can use [Jaeger](https://www.jaegertracing.io/), [Tempo](https://grafana.com/oss/tempo/) and other OTLP protocol backends that support gRPC to collect the span instrument by GreptimeDB.